Point Label Aware Superpixels for Multi-species Segmentation of Underwater Imagery: Conclusion

 \section{Conclusion}

 This work has proposed a point label aware method for generating superpixels in underwater imagery.
 Unlike prior superpixel approaches, our method leverages the large quantities of sparse expertly-labeled points in generating superpixel segments.
 Our method improves ground truth augmentation by 3.62\% for pixel accuracy and 8.35\% for mIoU on the UCSD Mosaics dataset.
 Our approach also decreases computation time for ground truth augmentation by 76.0\% to give an average of 1.37 seconds per image for our single classifier.
 This increase in speed enables faster bootstrapping of models to train on new species whilst in the field.
 When training a semantic segmentation model using our augmented ground truth masks, we outperform the state-of-the-art by 2.91\% for pixel accuracy, 8.07\% for mean per class pixel accuracy and 9.65\% for mIoU on the UCSD Mosaics dataset, and by 4.19\% for pixel accuracy, 11.22\% for mean pixel accuracy and 14.32\% for mIoU on the Eilat dataset.

+Our point label aware approach to superpixels could be used by ecologists to quickly label new footage collected in the field.
+A segmentation model can be iteratively improved for the specific geographic location, conditions, species present and based on the interests of the ecologists.
+As new species are encountered or as ecological priorities change, the model can learn about these classes without manual curation of a large dataset of densely labeled images.

+Our method could be extended by exploiting the spatio-temporal continuity between consecutive frames of a video collected by an AUV or ROV.
+Our approach could be initialized with the superpixel decomposition of the previous frame, which could significantly reduce the computation time required to optimize the superpixel centers in the current frame.
+Propagated labels could be improved using the augmented ground truth from later frames in the sequence, as instances are captured closer to the camera as the vehicle approaches.

 Our point label aware approach to superpixels could also be applied to alternate domains such as precision agriculture, specifically for segmentation of weeds for targeted application of herbicides.
 New weed species could be easily incorporated by providing images accompanied by sparse point labels.